jamiw1/reCONSTRUCT/README.md

 The currency gets basic info from a module called CurrencyData. (`ReplicatedStorage.SharedStaticData.CurrencyData`) This CurrencyData module contains static info about the in game currency, such as the currency name, and the currency symbol.

+> [!IMPORTANT]
-Currently, it is advised to not change the Name or Symbol of the Currency outside of the CurrencyData module.
+> Currently, it is advised to not change the Name or Symbol of the Currency outside of the CurrencyData module.
-It is important to only change the player's Currency using the methods provided.
+> It is important to only change the player's Currency using the methods provided.
 This ensures it will work with the rest of the modules.

 _Default CurrencyData_
 ```lua